-First-job earnings affect lifetime earnings, particularly for students graduating from college (Kahn 2010, Oreopoulos et al. 2012, Schwandt and von Wachter 2019, von Wachter 2020).
-Beyond employment prospects, poor selection of first jobs can lead to worse health outcomes, worse marriage outcomes, and higher middle-aged mortality (Cutler et al. 2015, Schwandt and von Wachter 2020).
-However, a growing body of literature show that as students leave college, they are "lost in transition," with some students inefficiently accepting low-paying jobs (Cortes et al. 2023), and other students prolonging job search by rejecting reasonable offers (Martin and Frenette 2017).
-Ultimately, these behaviors cast doubt on the accepted assumption that students have accurate beliefs about the job market.
+Research has shown that your first job can affect your lifetime earnings.1 Beyond employment prospects, first jobs affect health outcomes, marriage outcomes, and middle-aged mortality.2 However, a growing body of literature show that as students leave college, they are "lost in transition," with some students inefficiently accepting low-paying jobs, and other students prolonging job search by rejecting reasonable offers.3 Ultimately, these behaviors cast doubt on the accepted assumption that students have accurate beliefs about the job market.

 Do students' inaccurate beliefs affect their employment and earnings?
-Previous literature shows that at the point of major entry, students have inaccurate beliefs about earnings and that generally during college, students don't update those beliefs (Conlon 2019, Betts 1996).
-However, what occurs as students' transition to the workforce is less studied.
-Previous literature also shows that once employed, workers anchor their beliefs about the wage distribution on their current job and changing those beliefs can increase the wages workers report they will ask for (Jager et al. 2023).
-However, one key limitation is assessing whether workers actually change their tangible outcomes: their actual earnings and employment behavior.
-Evidence from the education literature suggests that information interventions can be powerful for changing school and major choice.
-(Hoxby and Turner 2015, Conlon 2019).
-We can apply the same style of information intervention not just to enrollment, but to labor search as well.
+Previous literature shows that at the point of major entry, students have inaccurate beliefs about earnings and that generally during college, students don't update those beliefs.4 However, how this affects their transition to the workforce is less studied.
+Previous literature also shows that once employed, workers anchor their beliefs about the wage distribution on their current job and changing those beliefs can increase the wages workers report they will ask for.5 However, one key limitation is assessing whether workers actually change their employment and earnings decisions.
+Evidence from the education literature suggests that information interventions can be powerful for changing school and major choice.6 We can apply the same style of information intervention not just to enrollment, but to labor search as well.

 To fill this gap in the literature, we run a field experiment with 1100 senior-year undergraduate students in the graduating Class of 2023 at the University of California, Berkeley - a major flagship public university in the largest American state.
-We partner with the Career Center and using exclusive UC Berkeley data, we present personalized information graphics on school-and-major-specific salary distributions to students in the treatment group.
-We are able directly document students' beliefs about available wage distributions prior to the experiment, and then show how the treatment changes those beliefs.
-At the end of the school year, we work with the Career Center to follow students' outcomes, and observe their actual post-school employment and earnings outcomes.
-Our paper suggests an economically important role for subjective beliefs about labor market conditions and shows the effectiveness of a light-touch information intervention on employment and earnings for first-time job seekers.
+We design an information intervention experiment where we inform students about the underlying distribution of available salaries and observe the actual impacts on the treatment group's earnings and employment post-graduation.
+Using exclusive UC Berkeley data under a partnership with the Career Center, we construct information graphics on school and major-specific salary distributions from the past three years, which are personalized and presented to students in the treatment group.7 We are able directly document students' beliefs about available wage distributions prior to the experiment, and then show how the treatment changes those